 That’s kind of our own story too.
 You can choose a location and build your business anywhere and we’re proud to see our team and their families benefit from a better quality of life by the coast.

 That work-life balance is a great lure to bring in skilled workers that can pick and choose wherever and with whoever they’d like to work.

-There are any number of resources and tools for ensuring communication, inclusion and engagement to make sure geographically dispersed or offsite colleagues are on the same page about goals, accountability and values.
+There are any number of resources and tools (including remote team management software and solutions for managing remote employees training needs.) for ensuring communication, inclusion and engagement to make sure geographically dispersed or offsite colleagues are on the same page about goals, accountability and values.

 - Employee Management Software FAQs

 - On Trial – how to maximise your HR software evaluation